Steve Aylett: Jeff Lint

 Lint (2005) is a satirical, Zelig-like biography of an imaginary author.
 The book traces Jeff Lint's career through thinly disguised satires on a number of well-known writers from the late 20th century, including Philip K. Dick, Hunter S. Thompson and Ken Kesey.
 As Paul Di Filippo remarks, Jeff Lint's work is sometimes not dissimilar to Aylett's.
 Jeff Lint is also a transmedial creation, incorporating a comic, The Caterer #3 (2008), purportedly written by Jeff Lint; a spoof Wikipedia page; a spoof collection of academic essays on Lint's work, And Your Point Is?
 (2014); and a mockumentary Lint: The Movie (2011), which features reminisces by "[Alan] Moore, Stewart Lee, Robin Ince, Mikey Georgeson, Josie Long, D. Harlan Wilson, Bill [Ectric], and many others on Lint’s outrageous and irritating career."

 Comic books

 Aylett has also written for comics, most notably the Jeff Lint title The Caterer (2008).
 Other projects include #27 of Tom Strong (2004), The Promissory for Arthur magazine’s "mimeo" line (2007), Get That Thing Away From Me (2014), and Johnny Viable, which appeared in Alan Moore's print magazine Dodgem Logic and was collected and expanded as the standalone Johnny Viable & His Terse Friends (2014).
-In 2021-22 Aylett's 3-part comic "Hyperthick" was published by Floating World Publishing; Alan Moore described it as "a new dimension of poetic genius" and Grant Morrison said "It's astonishing - like being riot-hosed with language, ideas and imagery!"
+In 2021-22 Aylett's 3-part comic Hyperthick was published by Floating World Comics; Alan Moore described it as "a new dimension of poetic genius" and Grant Morrison said, "It's astonishing - like being riot-hosed with language, ideas and imagery!"
+In late 2022 Aylett produced the Aylett Tarot, and in 2023 another card deck called The Trickster Brick, which featured creativity prompts.
+Both were available through Etsy.